Easy Conditioning far beyond Gaussian: Introduction

-By introducing the concept of trans-dimensional families of probability distributions stable by conditioning and demonstrating that this concept extends to mixtures and transformations, we show that a much broader class of probability distributions benefits from analytical conditioning.
+Assuming conditions of existence to be fulfilled, a natural approach to estimate the conditional density $f(\mathbf{x_{1}}|\mathbf{x_{2}})$ is to first estimate the joint density by $\hat{f}(\mathbf{x_{1}},\mathbf{x_{2}})$ and then perform conditioning.
+Using our theoretical results, we show that this strategy can be applied far beyond the Gaussian case, which is often limiting due to its inability to capture complex dependencies and asymmetries typical in observed data.
+Notably, our approach allows modeling marginal distributions and dependence structures separately, using copulas.
+The first step of the approach consists in fitting $\hat{f}$ via marginal and copula modeling.
+What is special here is that we resort to copula families possessing properties making them easy to condition.
+In a second step, when conditioning, the values of the conditioning variables are transformed and easy conditioning is performed in a latent space.
+Finally, resulting conditional distributions or values sampled from them back are converted back to the original space.

 For applications, we will mainly focus on the Gaussian mixture copula model (GMCM) \cite{tewari2011parametric} due to its ease of implementation and its ability to capture multi-modal dependencies.
 Additionally, we demonstrate that incorporating automatic differentiation enhances the parameter fitting process of GMCM compared to conventional approaches for computing derivatives \cite{tewari2023estimation}.
-It is worth noting that this model can also be employed in a purely generative framework, such as for the privacy-preserving generation of synthetic data.
+We conduct numerical experiments using both simulated and real data to demonstrate the relevance of our approach, evaluating the results with (multivariate) scoring rules.

-As a motivating example, we will consider the \textit{Wine data-set}, which represents chemical analysis of wines grown in the same region in Italy.
+As a first motivating example, we consider here the \textit{Wine data-set}, which represents chemical analysis of wines grown in the same region in Italy.
 The analysis determined the quantities of 13 constituents found in each of the three types of wines.
-For illustrative purposes, we will focus on $2$ constituents, the Alcohol level and Malic acids concentration.
+For illustrative purposes, we focus on $2$ constituents, the Alcohol level and Malic acids concentration.
 Figure \ref{fig:gmcm_contours} illustrates the approach proposed using these variables.
-The joint density appears here to be rather well modeled by a GMCM, which conditional distribution can be calculated and simulated from efficiently as detailed throughout the paper.
+The joint density appears here to be rather well modeled by a GMCM, the conditional distribution of which can be estimated and simulated from efficiently as detailed throughout the paper.